-In terms of recommendations, the Group of Experts focused on perceived deficiencies in the area of transport security.
+In terms of recommendations, the Group of Experts focused on perceived deficiencies in the area of inland transport security.
 First, as security of passengers, more specific on urban transport, appears to be neglected on international level as compared to efforts undertaken to enhance security in the area of transport of goods, there may be a need for re-balancing.
 Second, while many protective measures already exist in ports and airports, inland transport seems to be relatively under-protected due to its "open environment".
 For example, security of containers is well ensured within ports but it effectively disappears outside of them.
 Inland transport appears to be the weakest link in today's supply chain.

 Vulnerable points such as rail stations, railways, roadways, tunnels and bridges are difficult to protect, due to their public access, compared to others transport modes.
 Therefore, a support to research in new infrastructure protection technologies (such as control and detection systems) is of high importance.
-Screening and vetting of the personnel working in the inland transport sector, particularly in or close to critical infrastructures, should also be developed in order to reduce the risks.
-Third, to compensate for the imbalances identified above, it may be worth considering organizing a high level conference to assess the need to establish an "inland transport security body" with functions similar to those of the IMO and ICAO.
+Screening and vetting of the personnel working in the inland transport sector, particularly in or close to critical infrastructures, could be a relevant means to reduce the risks.

+Third, there is no international body for land transport security, of both goods and passengers, equivalent to IMO and ICAO (which have been instrumental in increasing worldwide maritime and air security).
 The existence of these two organizations made it possible to have international standards and rules adopted and applied worldwide in the maritime and aviation sectors, including security aspects.
-The absence of such a body for inland transport handicaps international cooperation for security in this field.
+However, international co-operation takes place in certain mode-specific professional organizations and in an "International Working Group on Land Transport Security" created by interested governments.

 Finally, the Expert Group believed that recommendations in the final report should focus on the UNECE international legal instruments.
 In this context, all UNECE transport subsidiary bodies should begin, as appropriate, work towards incorporating security provisions in the relevant legal instruments.
-They should also examine the implementation of the existing security provisions and to evaluate if the provisions are sufficient.
+They should also examine the implementation of existing security provisions and to evaluate if they are sufficient.
 In particular, in the area of transport of dangerous goods, WP.15 with other relevant international organizations could evaluate the implementation of Chapter 1.10.
 In general, subsidiary bodies should explore cost effectiveness of the existing and/or future security provisions.